-Perhaps you don't just want to distract yourself, but also want to defend yourself at the same time, for example against the accusation that you have no idea: "I have my lack of Reset always successfully compensated with a flourishing imagination.”
+Perhaps you don't just want to distract yourself, but also want to defend yourself at the same time, for example against the accusation that you have no idea: "I have my lack of Deselect always successfully compensated with a flourishing imagination.”

 An exciting start is already the half success

 The first impression counts.
 This also applies to presentations.
 Therefore, your entry should sit.

 Checklist: With a top entry from the beginning to distract from weaknesses

 The first few minutes are crucial: Now you can break the ice, build a good relationship with the listener, captivate him and at the same time face exaggerated expectations.
 As a result, you will listen more interested and overlook weaknesses: